-- GASB Statement No. 84 Fiduciary Activities, effective for the School District's fiscal year ending June 30, 2020. - GASB Statement No. 87 Leases, effective for the School District's fiscal year ending June 30, 2021. - GASB Statement No. 89 Accounting for Interest Cost Incurred before the End of a Construction Period, effective for the School District's fiscal year ending June 30, 2021. - GASB Statement No. 90 Majority Equity Interests an amendment of GASB Statements No. 14 and No. 61, effective for the School District's fiscal year ending June 30, 2020. - GASB Statement No. 91 Conduit Debt Obligations, effective for the School District's fiscal year ending June 30, 2022. - GASB Statement No. 92 Omnibus 2020, several requirements effective for the School District's fiscal year ending June 30, 2020 and others effective for the fiscal year ending June 30, 2021.
+- GASB Statement No. 84 Fiduciary Activities, effective for the School District's fiscal year ending June 30, 2021. - GASB Statement No. 87 Leases, effective for the School District's fiscal year ending June 30, 2022. - GASB Statement No. 89 Accounting for Interest Cost Incurred before the End of a Construction Period, effective for the School District's fiscal year ending June 30, 2022. - GASB Statement No. 90 Majority Equity Interests an amendment of GASB Statements No. 14 and No. 61, effective for the School District's fiscal year ending June 30, 2021. - GASB Statement No. 91 Conduit Debt Obligations, effective for the School District's fiscal year ending June 30, 2023. - GASB Statement No. 92 Omnibus 2020, effective for the District's fiscal year ending June 30, 2022, except for the requirements related to the effective date of Statement 87 and Implementation Guide 2019-3 which are effective upon issuance. - GASB Statement No. 93 Replacement of Interbank Offered Rates, effective for the District's fiscal year ending June 30, 2021, except for paragraphs 11b, 13 and 14 which are effective for the District's fiscal year ending June 30, 2022. - GASB Statement No. 94 Public-Private and Public-Public Partnerships and Availability Payment Arrangements, effective for the District's fiscal year ending June 30, 2023. - GASB Statement No. 96 Subscription-Based Information Technology Arrangements, effective for the District's fiscal year ending June 30, 2023.